 From an agent’s perspective, what are the main benefits of working with a real estate staging expert?

 “In today’s real estate market buyers have very high expectations, as well as many choices,” explains Kit.
-“Most properties on the market have been staged, so a property that is not staged will be at disadvantage when it comes to attracting potential buyers.”
+“Most properties on the market have been staged, so a property that is not staged will be at a disadvantage when it comes to attracting potential buyers.”

-The first advantage of bringing on a home staging expert, according to Kit, is that they can work with your existing marketing team to help sell properties quicker, while minimizing price reduction.
+The first advantage of bringing on a home staging expert, according to Kit, is that they can work with your existing marketing team to help sell properties quicker while minimizing price reduction.

-“Home staging creates a lasting first impression, and highlights the best features of the home, while minimizing any flaws,” says Kit.
+“Home staging creates a lasting first impression, and highlights the best features of the home while minimizing any flaws,” says Kit.
 “A home staging expert will address necessary updates and improvements in advance – elevating property conditions, and reducing the chances of a costly price reduction requested by the buyer.”

 Kit stresses that, particularly in the digital era of real estate advertising, any listing is only as good as its online photos – and a staging specialist can help to make that job easier for your photographer.

 “The majority of buyers are searching for homes online before deciding which house to visit,” says Kit.

 “Posting photos of beautifully staged rooms tends to attract more buyers to the property, than leaving the house in ‘as is’ condition – which, in my experience, only helps to sell the competition.”

 What are important questions for a realtor to ask when meeting with a stager for the first time?

 When choosing to hire a staging specialist, Kit explains that it is important to get a feel for not only potential stagers’ professional background and experience, but also the terms of the arrangement they would prefer to make with you as a realtor.